 If you’re interested in trying Acorns, click this link.

 I’m new to Digit.
 I setup a Digit account a few months ago.
-Digit analyzes your spending habits, then pulls money our of your account many times a month.
-I set my Digit up to be aggressive.
-In less than 45-days, I’m already over $500 invested.
+Digit analyzes your spending habits, then pulls money out of your account many times a month, sometimes everyday.

-Digit is a simple app that really work like a text.
+Digit is a simple app that really works like a text.
 Every morning, Digit text me my linked account balance.
 Digit also test me when I hit milestones with funny photos and videos.
-So far I’ve saved $1,353.37.
+I’ve saved $443.51.